yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Build a scalable and resilient web tier

-In this task, you will deploy a highly available web servers.
+In this task, you will deploy a highly available web site.

 1. Navigate to the URL: https://github.com/opsgility/cw-building-resilient-iaas-architecture and click to **Deploy to Azure** on the sample for building a resilient IaaS Architecture - Deploy Web Tier.